mohnabilfadl/Pyramids_Dataset_Java/README.md

 * Kaggle datasets

-To get the data set follow this link[pyramids_dataset](https://www.kaggle.com/lsind18/egyptianpyramids).
+To get the data set follow this link  [pyramids_dataset](https://www.kaggle.com/lsind18/egyptianpyramids).

 ## Made by: